R-K-1/s3-airflow-redshift-data-pipeline/README.md

 * `aws_credentials`: AWS IAM user with read access to S3 bucket storing input data
 * `redshift`: connection object with all attributes necessary to connect to Redshift cluster

-* Make sure to add the following Airflow connections:
-    * AWS credentials
-    * Connection to Postgres database